Dionid/board-game-simulator/pixi/src/apps/main/pong/README.md

 1. ~~Bounce from the paddles~~
 1. ~~Score zones~~
 1. ~~Score points~~
-1. Paddles world and half world boundaries
+1. ~~Paddles world and half world boundaries~~
 1. Enemy AI
+1. If no action, that -1 point to where ball is

+# Additional

+1. Make paddles and ball move to initial position with animation
-1. On resize
+1. ...

 # Questions